ketch/RK-Opt/RK-coeff-opt/PEP_Generator/README.txt

 one by one, in Butcher Notation.

 3. Finally, copy-paste the output in 'Translator.ipynb', which returns the PEP condition in Matlab format.

+This code was written for Julia v1.6.
+The versions of the Julia packages are recorded in the `Project.toml` and `Manifest.toml` files.